wcko87/beatoraja-english-guide/FAQ-and-Troubleshooting.md

-## Which version of Java to download?
+## Which version of Java should I download?
 There are two good options: Oracle Java and Liberica OpenJDK

 We suggest Java 8, as it has JavaFX included. beatoraja is compiled with Java 8, though it can still work on later versions of Java as long as JavaFX is present.